From the Farm: Next Generation Fuels - NewsBreak

 From the Farm: Next Generation Fuels

-CENTRAL ILLINOIS (WCIA) — When you get a new car in a few years, it will have a more potent ethanol fuel to power it, said Dave Loos of the Illinois Corn Growers.
+CENTRAL ILLINOIS (WCIA) — When you get a new car in a few years, it will have a more potent ethanol fuel to power it, says Dave Loos of the Illinois Corn Growers.

 Do carmakers have to come up with different technology?